Roland La Starza: Fights with Marciano

-Over the next three years, La Starza fought 18 more times, (lossing on points to Dan Bucceroni and Rocky Jones, before avenging both losses in 1952), and eventually won a heavyweight title eliminator against Rex Layne in early 1953.
+Over the next three years, La Starza fought 18 more times, (losing on points to Dan Bucceroni and Rocky Jones, before avenging both losses in 1952), and eventually won a heavyweight title eliminator against Rex Layne in early 1953.
 This set himself up for what would be the most important fight of his career: a world heavyweight championship bout which was also a rematch against Marciano on September 24, 1953.
 The fight took place in an outdoor venue—the Polo Grounds in New York City.
 La Starza fought Marciano quite well for the first six rounds, but began to wear down as he took more punishment.
-Referee Ruby Goldstein stopped the fight in an eleventh round.
-Shortly before the fight was stopped, Marciano had knocked La Starza through the ropes.
-La Starza beat Goldstein's count, but the bout was stopped shortly thereafter on a TKO as Marciano battered the challenger relentlessly.
+In the 11th round, Marciano had knocked La Starza through the ropes.
+La Starza beat Goldstein's count, but the referee stopped the fight shortly thereafter on a TKO as Marciano battered La Starza relentlessly.
 This was the first of only two times La Starza was stopped during his career.